-Composer, violinist, violist, and baroque violinist Andrew McIntosh has a unique and diverse approach to music-making, prioritizing his work as a composer and focusing his performances primarily around the repertoire of compelling and experimental music from the last 100 years and from the 17th century.
-However, he enjoys music from throughout the last 800 years and can often be found playing works by a surprisingly varied palette of composers.
-He is known for being a specialist in alternate tuning systems and also for being a member of the Formalist Quartet, which is dedicated to adventurous and relevant repertoire and regularly performs around the country.
+Composer, violinist, violist, and baroque violinist Andrew McIntosh has a unique and diverse approach to music-making, prioritizing his work as a composer and focusing his performances primarily around the repertoire of compelling and experimental music from the last 800 years.
+He is known for being a specialist in alternate tuning systems and also for being a member of the Formalist Quartet, which is dedicated to adventurous and relevant repertoire and regularly performs around the US and in Europe.
 He holds degrees in violin, composition, and early music performance from the University of Nevada, Reno, the California Institute of the Arts, and the University of Southern California.
-A native of rural Northern Nevada, McIntosh is currently based in the Los Angeles area where he enjoys a large and frequently unexpected variety of writing, performing, traveling, teaching, and recording activities.
+A native of rural Northern Nevada, McIntosh is currently based in the Los Angeles area where he enjoys a large and frequently unexpected variety of writing, performing, teaching, and recording activities.

 A note on the septimal comma, for which this website is named: it is a sort of personal mascot for me, symbolizing the slightly irrelevant and obscure yet profoundly interesting and beautiful.

 Launched!!
 A Kickstarter campaign for my first album of compositions, featuring Hyenas in the Temples of Pleasure performed by Yarn/Wire and the complete Symmetry Etudes:

 Three positive reviews of the Symmetry Etudes performance on the LA Philharmonic Green Umbrella Series: LA Times, Sequenza 21, and New Music Box.

 LA Philharmonic to present one of the Symmetry Etudes on its Green Umbrella Series on December 3, 2013